smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 ### Jasypt

+!!! danger

+[Jasypt](https://github.com/jasypt/jasypt) is no longer maintained, and the project has been archived.
+The SmallRye Config Jasypt SecretHandler is deprecated and will be removed in a future version.
+Its usage will throw an `UnsupportedOperationException`, and it can be re-enabled by setting the configuration `smallrye.config.secret-handler.jasypt.enabled=true`.

 [Jasypt](http://www.jasypt.org) is a java library which allows the developer to add basic encryption capabilities.
 Add the following dependency in your project to use it: